luckykenlin/livewire-tables/docs/en/table/create-table.md

 }
 ```

 Later, in the point on [Filters](en/filter/filter.md), all the available options and methods will be discussed in depth.
-If we don't want to add filters, we must return an `empty array`, Due to this you `don't need to` define filters manually, Livewire tables define empty array by default:
+If we don't want to add filters, we must return an `empty array`, Due to this you `don't need to` define filters manually, package define empty array by default:

 ```php
 public function filters(): array